 Our values and our willingness to defend those values.

-And when we defend ourselves, we also defend our common civilization against our common enemies.
+And when we defend ourselves, we also defend our common civilization against our common enemies, the enemies that are called militant Islam.

 One square mile.

-Indeed it is.
+Indeed, it is.

-But uh uh they are.
+But they are.

-The only time that people of these three faiths could worship freely in their respective religious sites, has been under Israel's sovereignty.
+The only time that people of these three faiths could worship freely in their respective religious sites has been under Israel's sovereignty.

-And you know, that's no small thing in the Middle East, where you have uh militant Islamists butchering other Muslims, butchering Christians, Christians are under tremendous uh uh uh assault in the Middle East.
+And you know, that's no small thing in the Middle East, where you have militant Islamists butchering other Muslims, butchering Christians.

 What is the percentage of Arabs that actually vote in Israeli elections for those that don't know how inclusive Israel as a country is?

-And they're the ones who, you know, they vote uh for our parliament, they vote in our elections, they serve in the government, they serve in the Supreme Court.
+And they're the ones who, you know, they vote for our parliament, they vote in our elections, they serve in the government, they serve in the Supreme Court.

-Uh people don't know that.
+People don't know that.

 Israel is a genuine democracy.